 If you’re worried the coronavirus could put you out of work, don’t wait to take action.
-This guide will show you ways to prepare, so you’ll be in a stronger position if you do lose your job.
+This guide shows you ways to prepare, so you’ll be in a stronger position if you do lose your job.

 Build an emergency fund

-Your job might not be at risk right now, but there’s no knowing how long the coronavirus outbreak will last, or how badly it will impact the economy.
+Your job might not be at risk right now, but there’s no knowing how long the coronavirus outbreak may last, or how badly it will impact the economy.

 If you don’t already have one, start an emergency fund now.
-If you do have emergency savings, consider pouring a greater proportion of your income into the fund, so you’ll be adequately prepared if you do lose your job.
+If you do have emergency savings, consider pouring a greater proportion of your income into the fund, so you are adequately prepared if you do lose your job.

 Talk to your employer about the government’s COVID-19 support package

-On 17 March 2020 the government announced a $12.1 billion COVID-19 support package for businesses and beneficiaries.
-A significant proportion of the support package is going towards wage subsidies, and emergency support for individuals who cannot work because of a downturn in business or through needing to self-isolate:
+On 17 March 2020, the government announced a $12.1 billion COVID-19 support package for businesses and beneficiaries.
+A significant proportion of the support package went towards wage subsidies, and emergency support for individuals who cannot work because of a downturn in business or through needing to self-isolate:

 On 23 March 2020, the government outlined updates to this support package including the removal of the wage subsidies cap and changes to who is eligible.
-Further funding as been added to this scheme including $3.2 billion in Budget 2020.
+Further funding has been added to this scheme, including $3.2 billion in Budget 2020.

 Look into insurance options

-- Redundancy: If you think you might lose your job further down the line, it might be worth contacting insurance companies which offer redundancy cover to see if they can help.
+- Redundancy: If you think you might lose your job further down the line, it might be worth contacting insurance companies that offer redundancy cover to see if they can help.

 - Mortgage: Most people wouldn’t be able to pay the mortgage if they lost their job.
 Mortgage protection insurance covers repayments if something serious happens.

-- Bills: Bill protection insurance will cover the cost of your bills if you’re too sick to work, or become involuntarily unemployed.
+- Bills: Bill protection insurance covers the cost of your bills if you’re too sick to work, or become involuntarily unemployed.

 Consider alternative income